fin444/truely-maximized/README.md

 * Automatically filters out potential breakages (e.g. GTK applications)
 * Configurable blacklist
 * Optional screen edge listener to toggle it off/on in case you need the title bar for a moment
+* Optionally also hide window titles for tiled windows

 ![usage demonstration](https://images.pling.com/img/00/00/71/36/84/2018573/video.gif)